-2. Friday of each week, input any clinical hours obtained that week.
+2. Input any clinical hours obtained that day.

-3. You are responsible to be sure your supervisor signs off on the hours, no later than 2 weeks post service date.
+3. You are responsible to be sure your supervisor signs off on the hours, no later than two weeks post service date.

 4. By week 8, you will complete a midterm self-evaluation on CALIPSO;